FIGurbanova/CSC8113/Readme.md

 ##Step 1: Check If Prometheus Is Running
 ##SSH into your VM:

-gcloud compute ssh free-monitoring-vm --zone=europe-west2-a
+gcloud compute ssh monitoring-vm --zone=europe-west2-c

 ##Run the following command: